denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 in Archaeology.” *History of the Human Sciences* 26, no. 1 (February 1, 2013):
 90–110.

+Smith, Oberllin.
+“Some Possible Forms of the Phonograph.” *The Electrical World*, September 8, 1888, 116–17.

+Staff. *Description of a Magnetic Drum Calculator*.
+Vol. XXV.
+Annals of the Computation Laboratory of Harvard University.
+Cambridge: Harvard University Press, 1952.

+Staff. *Description of a Relay Calculator*.
+Vol. XXIV.
+Annals of the Computation Laboratory of Harvard University.
+London: Oxford University Press, 1949.

+Stefanita, Carmen-Gabriela. *Magnetism: Basics and Applications*.
+Springer Science & Business Media, 2012.

+Thiele, Heinz H. K. “Magnetic Sound Recording in Europe up to 1945.” *Journal of the Audio Engineering Society* 36, no. 5 (May 1, 1988): 396–408.

+Turing, A. M. “Computing Machinery and Intelligence.” *Mind* 59, no. 236 (October 1, 1950): 433–60.

+U.S. Bureau of Labor Statistics.
+“Displacement of Morse Operators in Commercial Telegraph Offices.” *Monthly Labor Review* 34, no. 3 (March 1, 1932): 501–15.

+Vasic, Bane, and Erozan M. Kurtas. *Coding and Signal Processing for Magnetic Recording Systems*.
+CRC Press, 2004.

+Weller, Charles Edward. *The Early History of the Typewriter*.
+La Porte,
+Indiana: Chase & Shepard, Printers, 1918.

 Wythoff, Grant.
 “Artifactual Interpretation.” *Journal of Contemporary Archaeology* 2, no. 1 (April 24, 2015): 23–29.

+Youngquist, Robert, and Robert Hanes.
+"Magnetic Reader".
+US3013206A.
+Stillwater, MN, filed August 28, 1958, and issued December 12, 1961.